The Red Sea Diving Resort: Reception

 On Rotten Tomatoes, the film has an approval rating of 28% based on 40 reviews, with a weighted average of 4.6/10.
 The website's critical consensus reads, "The Red Sea Diving Resort makes uninspired use of actual events, using thinly written characters to tell a story derailed by its own good intentions."
 On Metacritic, the film has a score of 29 out of 100, based on reviews from eight critics, indicating "generally unfavorable reviews".

 The movie has been criticized for its white savior narrative, putting the focus on the Mossad agent rather than the Ethiopian refugees.
 Variety wrote "it’s impossible to ignore how badly the film marginalizes the courageous Ethiopian refugees about whom it purports to care so deeply" and regrets that the film does not tell the story from the perspective of Kabede leading his people to the Promised Land.
 Likewise, the movie shows Mossad agent Ari Levinson as the only instigator of the evacuation plan, while in real life, "the origins of Operation Brothers were also due in large part to the efforts of activists from the Ethiopian Jewish community".
-The film also presents the Sudanese soldiers and government in a stereotypical way and barely explain the historical context, "never adequately representing the political situation that necessitated such an elaborate operation".
+The film also presents the Sudanese soldiers and government in a stereotypical way and barely explains the historical context, "never adequately representing the political situation that necessitated such an elaborate operation".